-The Catholic University Department of Mathematics hosts a weekly seminar in Functional Analysis and Related Areas.
+The Department of Mathematics and Statistics at The Catholic University of America hosts a weekly seminar in Functional Analysis and Related Areas.
 Attendance is open to all interested members of the mathematics community, including students and faculty from other colleges and universities.
-See below for an abstract of the upcoming presentation.
+See below for the title and an abstract of the upcoming presentation.

 THE CATHOLIC UNIVERSITY OF AMERICA